zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 Installation:
 ------------
 The plugin is installed as any other from the official QGIS repository (In QGIS go to Plugins -> Manage and install ... ).
-Be sure to **enable experimental versions**.
+Be sure to enable experimental versions if you're looking for the latest version.

 In case the usual install doesn't work, the plugin can be installed manually:
 First you need to locate your QGIS plugins folder.
 On Windows it would be 'C:\users\username\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins' (do a file search for 'QGIS3' ...)